metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_template_v1beta1_manifest.md

 Required:

-- `control_plane` (Boolean) ControlPlane indicates whether the referred object is responsible for control plane nodes.Currently, only the KubeadmControlPlane objects have this flag set to true.Only a single object in the slice can have this value set to true.
+- `control_plane` (Boolean) ControlPlane indicates whether the referred object is responsible for control plane nodes.
+Currently, only the KubeadmControlPlane objects have this flag set to true.
+Only a single object in the slice can have this value set to true.
 - `module_uuid` (String) ModuleUUID is the unique identifier of the 'ClusterModule' used by the object.
-- `target_object_name` (String) TargetObjectName points to the object that uses the Cluster Module information to enforceanti-affinity amongst its descendant VM objects.
+- `target_object_name` (String) TargetObjectName points to the object that uses the Cluster Module information to enforce anti-affinity amongst its descendant VM objects.

 <a id="nestedatt--spec--template--spec--control_plane_endpoint"></a>